Aegyptiacus11/CheatingDetectionJetsonNano/README.md

 # CheatingDetectionJetsonNano
 Cheating Detection using the Nvidia Jetson Nano and the YOLO Darknet framework.

+## Setting up Jetson Nano:
-### Making sure CUDA PATH is set on your Jetson Nano (assuming you have CUDA installed)
+### 1. Making sure CUDA PATH is set on your Jetson Nano (assuming you have CUDA installed):
 1. Use this command on your terminal:
 ```Shell
 nvcc --version